 One who knew him well never heard him complain.
 His modesty and reserve never led him to seek personal advancement.
 He was simple in his habits, just and most honorable in his dealings with all men and affectionate in his family relations.

 Colvocoresses retired with the rank of captain in 1867 and moved to Litchfield with his second wife.
-In 1872, the 60-year-old veteran took a train to Bridgeport, where he planned to take an 11:00 p.m. steamer to New York and meet with his insurance agent.
+On June 3, 1872, the 60-year-old veteran took a train to Bridgeport, where he planned to take an 11:00 p.m. steamer to New York and meet with his insurance agent.

 He had an umbrella, $8,000 in cash inside a carpet bag and a cane with a sword in it.
 In addition, he may have had securities worth $80,000.
 He went to a hotel hoping to eat dinner, but the kitchen had closed and he went to a restaurant instead.
 Then he went back to the hotel to return a key he had mistakenly taken the previous week, stopped at a drug store to buy paper and envelopes and then headed toward the dock.